nevesnunes/backgif/README.md

 ### GIF with emoji renderer

 What about graphical debuggers, such as Visual Studio Code?
-Since these don't handle terminal escape sequences, we can approximate each frame dot as emoji codepoints:
+Since these don't handle terminal escape sequences, we can approximate each frame dot as emoji codepoints [^3]:

 ```sh
 cargo run --release example/bunnyhop.gif --debug-info --renderer emoji